A new yearlong course to help you befriend your place and all of life around you.

 Our ancestors knew many nature-based skills essential to survival.
 When we lived closer to the Earth, knowledge of our bioregions, and the plants and animals therein, was an integral part of accomplishing these life-giving practical skills.

 Support from nature in this way was, and still is, the foundation of human existence.
-As we find ourselves deep in the Winter we will be exploring how to create a hearth space with wild materials.
+As we find ourselves deep in the Winter we will be exploring how to create a fire and hearth/shelter space with wild materials.

 NorthEast – The Language of the Birds